Get a demo

 Individuals can ask for a digital copy of their personal data for any reason, even if it is to help them move to a new supplier.

 You can search for individuals by name from either the client or supplier contact list.
-Once located you have the option of exporting the data you hold on that person to a .csv file by using the 'Export option'.
-The 'Export' facility creates a .csv file of the data stored in Synergist for that contact, showing both the standard fields and any user-specific fields you have created for that contact.
-Synergist allows you to restrict which of the users of your system has access to the 'export' facility.
+Once located, you can export the data you hold on that person to a .csv file using the 'Export option'.
+The 'Export' facility creates a .csv file of the data stored in Synergist for that contact, showing both the standard and any user-specific fields you created for that contact.
+Synergist allows you to restrict which of the users of your system have access to the 'export' facility.

 7. Data breaches

-If certain types of breach do occur, you are obliged to report them to the appropriate supervisory authority.
+If certain types of breaches do occur, you are obliged to report them to the appropriate supervisory authority.

 8. Data protection and data security

 You need to ensure that personal data is processed in a manner that ensures appropriate technical and organisational security.
-To achieve this you should keep the data you process secure and ensure you have appropriate information security policies and procedures in place.
+To achieve this, you should keep the data you process secure and ensure appropriate information security policies and procedures are in place.
 This applies to electronic and paper records as well as physical security.

 For on-premise Synergist customers

-You need to ensure that your Synergist server and the computers from which you access it along with your network are suitably secure.
-If necessary check with your IT support.
+You need to ensure that your Synergist server, the computers from which you access it, and your network are suitably secure.
+If necessary, check with your IT support.

 For Synergist Cloud customers

-The security of your data is of the upmost importance to us and our reputation as a provider of cloud based business management systems depends on us maintaining this.
+The security of your data is of the utmost importance to us, and our reputation as a provider of cloud-based business management systems depends on us maintaining this.
 Your Synergist cloud instance is managed by ourselves and hosted in the AWS (Amazon Web Services) cloud.
 Your data never leaves the AWS environment in our processing of it.
-AWS was selected as the platform for the Synergist Cloud based on their commitment to Security by Design.
-If you wish to read more about SbD and the AWS cloud / GDPR click here.
-For security reasons we do not publish the details of the Synergist Cloud security measures, but we are happy to discuss these with clients if you have specific questions or requirements.
+AWS was selected as the platform for the Synergist Cloud based on its commitment to Security by Design.
+If you wish to read more about SbD and the AWS cloud GDPR click here.
+For security reasons, we do not publish the details of the Synergist Cloud security measures, but we are happy to discuss these with clients if you have specific questions or requirements.
 Although we manage the security of the Synergist Cloud and enforce only encrypted communication with the Synergist Cloud from users machines, you still need to ensure that the devices from which you access your Synergist Cloud system and user credentials are kept secure, so if necessary check with your IT support.

 Checklist for businesses